mmiha05/React-ControllableUpdate/README.md

 - `locked` prop is `true`
 - `locked` prop was `false` but then changed to `true`

-**Note**: Just like with `React.memo` children components will be updated if they're updated within their state
+**Note**: Just like with `React.memo` children components will be updated if they're updated within their state.

 ### Why not just use `React.memo`?